SufiyanAasim/smart-customer-ledger/README.md

 - Secrets belong in user secrets or environment variables — `appsettings.json` ships with an empty connection string on purpose.

-## Known Limitations (v1.0.0 — Index)
+## Known Limitations (v3.0.0 — Snapshot)

-- No full ACID/transaction lab yet (payment posting is transactional, but the dedicated rollback/concurrency demonstrations ship with v2.0.0 — Balance).
+- Backup/restore requires the `mysqldump`/`mysql` client binaries on the server's PATH.
-- Backup/restore execution, data export/import, and demonstration/large-volume seeders ship
+- Import supports Customers only, not Invoices/Payments (those originate from the app's own transactional workflows, not bulk upload).
-  with v3.0.0 — Snapshot.
+- No scheduled/automatic backups — every run is Administrator-triggered.
 - Full academic documentation package (proposal, report, diagrams, labs, viva prep) ships with v4.0.0 — Chronicle.
 - No read replica or sharding — those ship with v5.0.0 — Replica and v6.0.0 — Shard.